dheurtev/dheurtev/sysops.md

-# My picks for system admin and operations (sysops)
+# My picks for system operations (sysops)

+Tools and technologies i am using, have used or consider using

 ## Best practices ##
 - Avoid manual changes and GUI as leads to non-reproductible environment.